 Davis Commuter Movement

 Travelling to Campus – Your Commuting Options

-At a personal level, everyone can make a contribution by using alternative transportation options in the daily commutes.
+At a personal level, everyone can make a contribution by using alternative transportation options in their daily commutes.
 Instead of driving alone to campus, you can share a ride with others, take public transit, bike or walk to campus.
 Not only will your sustainable transportation choices help reduce the College’s collective GHG emissions and relieve the traffic congestion problem of the city, your personal health will also be benefited.

 Sheridan offers carpooling permits.
 As a car-pooling permit holder, you can park your car at one of the carpooling parking spots near the main building entrances at the Davis and Trafalgar campuses.
-To learn more about registering a carpooling group at Sheridan, you can visit Parking Services website.
+To learn more about registering a carpooling group at Sheridan, you can visit the Parking Services website.